pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 ## Get message actions[​](#get-message-actions)

-##### Requires Message Persistence
-This method requires Message Persistence to be enabled for your key in the Admin Portal.
+Requires Message Persistence (enable in the Admin Portal).

 Get a list of message actions in a channel.
-Results are sorted by action timetoken in ascending order.
+The response sorts actions by the action timetoken in ascending order.

 ### Method(s)[​](#methods-2)